SinSuhas/SproutsAI/README.md

 ## How to use the app:
 1. Type in or copy paste the job description.
-2. Upload 1 to 10 resumes
+2. Upload or drag and drop at least 1 resume (max 10 resumes).
-3. Click on "Process Resumes" button
+3. Click on "Process Resumes" button.
-4. Wait for few seconds for the results to appear
+4. Wait for few seconds for the results to appear.
+5. The results will include a similarity score and an AI generated summary indicating how well the resume content fits the description for each of the top 5 candidates.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # AI-Powered Resume Screening System